SAMtoBAM/PAQman/README.md

 Optional parameters:
 -x --platform     Long-read technology.
-Choose between 'ont' or 'pacbio' (default: ont) -1                Paired end illumina reads; first pair.
-Used by Merqury, CRAQ and coverage analysis -2                Paired end illumina reads; second pair.
-Used by Merqury, CRAQ and coverage analysis -b --busco        Name of BUSCO database to be used (default: eukaryota) -w --window       Number of basepairs for window averaging for coverage (default: 30000) -s --slide        Number of basepairs for the window to slide for coverage (default: 10000) -r --repeat       Telomeric repeat pattern (Default: TTAGGG) -p --prefix       Prefix for output (default: name -g before the fasta prefix) -p --prefix       Prefix for output (default: genomeeval_output) -t --threads      Number of threads for tools that accept this option (Default: 1)
+Choose between 'ont' or 'pacbio' (default: ont) -1 --pair1        Paired end illumina reads; first pair.
+Used by Merqury, CRAQ and coverage analysis -2 --pair2        Paired end illumina reads; second pair.
+Used by Merqury, CRAQ and coverage analysis -b --buscodb      Name of BUSCO database to be used (default: eukaryota) -w --window       Number of basepairs for window averaging for coverage (default: 30000) -s --slide        Number of basepairs for the window to slide for coverage (default: 10000) -r --repeat       Telomeric repeat pattern (default: TTAGGG) -p --prefix       Prefix for output (default: name -a before the fasta prefix) -o --output       Prefix for output (default: genomeeval_output) -t --threads      Number of threads for tools that accept this option (default: 1) -c --cleanup      Remove a large number of files produced by each of the tools.
+Choose between 'yes' or 'no' (default: 'yes')
 ```